wincent/masochist/content/snippets/workaround-objective-c-2.0-properties-bug-wotest-2507142.md

 This commit applies the new workaround and references the Radar and test case that correspond to the issue.

-Signed-off-by: Wincent Colaiuta &lt;win@wincent.com&gt; Signed-off-by: Wincent Colaiuta &lt;win@wincent.com&gt;
+Signed-off-by: Greg Hurrell &lt;greg@hurrell.net&gt; Signed-off-by: Greg Hurrell &lt;greg@hurrell.net&gt;